GrahamArden/notes/work/SunCheck/SunCheckAnalysis.md

 Be careful over average pass.
 Tolerance for overall pass is based on average of all arcs.
 Check individual arcs also pass for Level 1.
 Can go on a "reasonable" mean for Level 2.

 ### Fraction n

 Look at results and approve if passing (_Make sure that the Level is set to the lowest that passes.
 This will normally be Level 1_)

 Fraction 1 should always be checked before Fraction 3 is delivered.
 A report will only be printed following the end of treatment.

+If Level 1 fails (particularly on a single field), try changing threshold from 10% to 20% and recalculate.
+If then passes record as a Level 1 pass: The template may be cahnged in the future

 [up](README.md)
 [top](../README.md)